portive/slate-plugin/docs/guides/02-saving-document.md

 }
 ```

-> 🌞 NOTE: Two more `SaveOptions` are on the Roadmap.
-The first is an `activityTimeoutInMs` where the timeout expires when there is no progress activity for the given number of milliseconds.
-This might be a more useful option as it will timeout if there is a loss of Internet connectivity but won't timeout just because a large file is being uploaded.
-The second is an `onProgress` callback which can be used to update a progress bar letting the user know the state of the remaining uploads in the document.

-> 🌞 SUGGESTION: Although not shown in this sample code, we recommend setting the `readOnly` property to `true` during save.
-This prevents the user from making edits or uploading new files while waiting for save to complete.
+We also recommend putting the editor into `readOnly` mode so the user can't editing while a save is in progress.

 ## using `editor.portive.normalize`

 This is a good way to get a draft of the document for saving.

-The `normalize` method returns a document value immediately but it removes any elements that are either `uploading` or have an upload `error`.
+The `normalize` method returns a document value immediately but it removes any elements that haven't finished uploading.

 This might be used in a scenario where you want a snapshot of the document **right now** and you can't wait.
-It will get the best version of the document it can excluding the unfinished uploads.
+This can be useful, for example, if you want to save a draft of the document.

 ```tsx
 const App = () => {